 D) None of the above – bring your own cup (BYOC)

 D is of course the ultimate green answer! but this still leaves our conundrum.

 My curiosity grew when I visited Tully’s Coffee recently and was hit over the head with their new 100% Compostable Green Cup.
 Ah ha.
 This was a clue.
 Why is Tully’s making such a big deal about this?
 It is fabulous of course, but it also insinuated that competing cups might be paper in non-green clothes.

-When I was randomly selected for a Starbucks survey, I decided it had to be fate.
-I would go to the source and ask the burning question.
+So I went to the source - Starbucks - and asked the burning question.
 Are Starbucks paper cups recyclable or compostable?

 Here is the answer, verbatim from Starbucks: